Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

-\textit{Stochastically-induced phase}--- Demographic trajectories at small population sizes are characterised by large intrinsic fluctuations and an intermediate value of $F$ (Fig.~\ref{fig:3}\textbf{a}-\textbf{c}).
-Fluctuations are both correlated and state-dependent; features that are captured by the symmetric $3\times 3$ correlation matrix, $B_{ij}^\dagger$, that can be obtained by performing a Van Kampen system-size expansion \cite{van_kampen} and projecting the results onto the unit simplex using It\^{o}'s lemma (Appendix~\ref{app:proj}).
-Fluctuations at the centre of the simplex are large and isotropic, whilst the components normal to the boundaries decrease rapidly as the edges and corners are approached.
-This gives rise to stochastically-induced effects \cite{Horsethemke2006,Jhawar2020}, where fluctuation gradients bias stochastic trajectories, driving them towards the simplex edges and corners, on average (Fig.~\ref{fig:3}\textbf{a}-\textbf{b} and Appendices~\ref{app:sse}-\ref{app:proj}).
+This means that, depending on the population size, there are three statistically distinct types of characteristic demographic behaviour.
+Due to the finite size of $T$, we call these \emph{effective} non-equilibrium phases.
+The three effective phases are characterised as follows: \begin{enumerate} \item \textit{Stochastically-induced phase}--- Demographic trajectories at small population sizes are characterised by large intrinsic fluctuations and an intermediate value of $F$ (Fig.~\ref{fig:3}\textbf{a} in magenta, Figs.~\ref{fig:3}\textbf{b} \& \textbf{c}).
+Fluctuations are both correlated and state-dependent; features that are captured by the symmetric $3\times 3$ correlation matrix, $B_{ij}^\dagger$, that can be obtained by performing a Van Kampen system-size expansion \cite{van_kampen} and projecting the results onto the unit simplex using It\^{o}'s lemma (Fig.~\ref{fig:3}\textbf{b} \& \textbf{c}, orange crosses, and Supplementary Information, Sec.~\ref{sec:proj}).
+The frequency-dependent nature of births means that fluctuations at the centre of the simplex are large and isotropic, whilst the components normal to the boundaries decrease rapidly as the edges and corners are approached.
+This gives rise to stochastically-induced effects \cite{Horsethemke2006,Jhawar2020}, where fluctuation gradients bias stochastic trajectories, driving them towards the simplex edges and corners, on average (Fig.~\ref{fig:3}\textbf{b} \& \textbf{c} and Supplementary Information Secs.~\ref{sec:sse}-\ref{sec:proj}).
 Despite such overall behaviour, $B_{ij}^\dagger$ is not symmetric under the interchange of $n^\text{AllC}$, $n^\text{AllD}$ and $n^\text{TFT}$, and stochastic trajectories retain characteristics encoded by the payoff matrix; including a bias for anti-clockwise motion, and a comparatively low likelihood of reaching the AllC corner (when compared to AllD and TFT corners).
-These behaviours are crucial to understanding the precise $\mu$-dependent mechanisms that underpin the value $F\approx 0.5$, which are discussed in the following section.
+These behaviours are crucial to understanding the precise $\mu$-dependent mechanisms that underpin the value $F\approx 0.5$. \item \textit{Asymmetric phase}--- Increasing $N$, the magnitude of fluctuations decreases, and the relative geometry of the underlying attractors becomes increasingly important.
+In particular, the system enters an asymmetric regime at populations above $N\approx 10^{2.7}$, for which $F\approx 1$ (Fig.~\ref{fig:3}\textbf{a}, yellow).
+Here, state-dependent fluctuations permit the system to cross from the mixed-strategy limit cycle to the AllD basin, but not from the AllD fixed point to the basin of the limit cycle (Fig.~\ref{fig:3}\textbf{d}).
+In other words, once the separatrix has been crossed, trajectories are extremely unlikely to come back within the time $T$. \item \textit{Locked-in phase}--- Once $N$ is sufficiently large, fluctuations are small and demographic trajectories are effectively locked into the mixed-strategy basin for times $<T$, implying $F\approx 0$ (Fig.~\ref{fig:3}\textbf{e}, dark gray). \end{enumerate}